levantini4n/Educational-NeuralNetwork-Framework/README.md

 # Helper Material

-Clueless as to how neural networks work?
+Clueless about how neural networks work?
 Use the Manim animation engine to get an `mp4` out of the Python code in *./scene* illustrating the neural network implemented in *example.zig*.